The straight line belongs to man. The curved line belongs to God.

 – Antonio Gaudi

 Park Guell, designed by Barcelona’s favourite son, Antonio Gaudi, is a frothy concoction of imaginative design and natural beauty.
 True to his beliefs, there is hardly anything straight about Park Guell.
+When you are visiting Barcelona even for a weekend, Park Guell is a must-see destination in the city.

 History of Park Guell